subtotal/ai-toolkit/typescript/README.md

-# Subtotal Agent Toolkit - TypeScript
+# Subtotal AI Toolkit - TypeScript

-The Subtotal Agent Toolkit enables popular agent frameworks including LangChain and Vercel's AI SDK to integrate with Subtotal APIs through function calling.
+The Subtotal AI Toolkit enables popular agent frameworks including LangChain and Vercel's AI SDK to integrate with Subtotal APIs through function calling.
 It also provides tooling to quickly integrate metered billing for prompt and completion token usage.

 ## Installation